 Based on previous levels of takes in pound nets in the project area, NOAA Fisheries anticipates that up to 505 loggerhead, 101 Kemp's ridley, and 1 green sea turtle, will be captured annually in all pounds set in the action area.
 These takes are anticipated to be live, uninjured animals.
 NOAA Fisheries anticipates that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled (or impinged, for all species besides leatherbacks) and drown in leaders from July 16 to May 5 each year.
-NOAA Fisheries anticipates that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled and drown in leaders with less than 12 inches stretched mesh from May 6 to July 15 each year.
+NOAA Fisheries anticipates that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled and drown in leaders that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled and drown in leaders that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled and drown in leaders that 12 inches stretched mesh from May 6 to July 15 each year.

 The impacts of the anticipated level of live turtle takes from capture in pounds on the loggerhead sea turtle population are not likely to be significant.
 While takes in pounds could occur, they are anticipated to be live, uninjured turtles.
 As such, the captured sea turtles would undergo some level of harassment and stress, but subsequent mortality or injury is unlikely.
 This level of take will not represent a loss to the total loggerhead population, and will not likely preclude recovery of the species.
 Mortality from entanglement or impingement in leaders is more likely, and for the purposes of this analysis, NOAA Fisheries anticipates that all sea turtle entanglements or impingements in leaders will result in mortality.
-The death of up to 2 loggerheads (1 from leader entanglement or impingement from July 16 to May 5, and 1 from leader entanglement outside the closed area from May 6 to July 15) would represent a loss of approximately 0.05 percent of the estimated number of nesting females in the northern subpopulation.
+The death of up to 2 loggerheads (1 from leader entanglement or impingement or impingement outside the closed area from May 6 to July 15) would represent a loss of approximately 0.05 percent of the estimated number of nesting females in the northern subpopulation.
 These are conservative estimates, however, since the loss of loggerhead turtles during these activities are not likely limited to adult females, the only segment of the population, or subpopulation, for which NOAA Fisheries has any population estimates.
 Based upon previous spring strandings data in Virginia, most takes that occur in Virginia will likely be juvenile turtles, a life stage that is critical to the long term survival of the population.
 It is likely that some turtles entangled in leaders will be from the northern subpopulation and some from the southern subpopulation.